-5 See G. B. DINWOODIE, R. C. DREYFUSS, A Neofederalist Vision of TRIPS.
-The Resilience of the International Intellectual Property Regime, Oxford, 2012, ix.
+&lt;sup>5 See G. B. DINWOODIE, R. C. DREYFUSS, A Neofederalist Vision of TRIPS.
+The Resilience of the international obligations and what steps are to be taken to promote integration of the international intellectual property regime.

-6 T. S. SCHWEIZER, Managing Interactions between Technological and Stylistic Innovation in the Media Industries, Technology Analysis & Strategic Management, 2003, 15.1, 19-41.
+&lt;sup>6 T. S. SCHWEIZER, Managing Interactions between Technological and Stylistic Innovation in the Media Industries, Technology Analysis & Strategic Management, 2003, 15.1, 19-41.